How FotoWare Protects Your Data

 FotoWare support personnel has access to the server infrastructure, and as such can access your data from a technical standpoint.
 However, FotoWare has strict routines and enforces auditing and logging of access to prevent unauthorized access.
 In cases where the customer has explicitly approved such access, for example in connection with a troubleshooting scenario, explicit consent will be obtained.
 FotoWare enforces strict access control to both its internal systems, and its customers' cloud tenants.
 We maintain administrative, physical and technical safeguards to protect the security, confidentiality and integrity of our customers' data.
 They include, but are not limited to, measures for preventing access, use, modification or disclosure of customer data except for the purpose of providing FotoWare's services and prevent or address technical problems.

 The Data Discipline Declaration signed by all employees states that data must only be used for the purpose for which they were collected, and only for purposes and by users to which the customer/partner has given consent.
 FotoWare will ensure that access to systems that expose customer data is limited, logged and audited so we can tell who accessed the server, at what time and for what purpose.
 In the event of infrastructure maintenance, FotoWare will advance inform all affected Customers about the allotted service window by email.

 The main takeaway is that we will always ask for consent before accessing your personal data.

 What happens to my data if I cancel my FotoWare SaaS subscription?

 We would be sorry to see you go, naturally.
 But we'll do our best to make your data migration as smooth as possible.
-We will help you move your data to a server of choice.
-Typically, this involves setting up an FTP connection or other means of transfer.
+We will help you move your data to a server of choice and discuss the available options for doing a one-time data migration from our cloud storage.
 After transferring your data, we will delete the tenant and erase all the data you had on our servers.